2025 ZONES

 Patient communication

 Effective communication is at the heart of delivering high-quality, person-centred wound care.
-This session will explore how communication techniques can shift the focus from task-oriented care to a more collaborative approach more likely to promote healing.
+This session will explore how communication techniques can shift the focus from task-oriented care to a more collaborative approach likely to promote healing.
 You will gain insight into how to approach conversations around wound care with greater empathy, clarity, and confidence.

 Learning outcomes: